This guide was updated November 9, 2019.

 There are tons of tours to choose from when visiting Barcelona so it’s best to decide what you’d like to see and what level of service you want.
 Some of our favorites are listed below.

-Gaily Tour in Barcelona Madrid – If you’re looking for a gay tours in Barcelona, then check out this tour.
+Gaily Tour in Barcelona Madrid – If you’re looking for a gay tour in Barcelona, then check out this tour.
 They offer city tours with local gay guides that can answer any possible question about gay Barcelona you could ever think of.
 Book tour →

 Devour Food Tours Barcelona – If you really want to experience the food culture of Barcelona with a knowledgeable guide, we highly recommend Devour Barcelona Food Tours.
 We took a similar tour with them last summer in Madrid and had a fantastic time sampling the cuisine at places we never knew to explore.
 Book tour →